Storm Buckets Now Hosts Websites

 Bring whatever generates HTML

 Hugo, Jekyll, Astro, Eleventy, Zola, Pelican, anything that puts files in a directory.
 Or skip the generator entirely - an index.html and a 404.html is a complete site.
 How you build it, how it deploys, what your CSS looks like - that's your call.
-Storm Cellar serves what you upload.
+Storm Buckets serves what you upload.
 We don't ship a framework, we don't run a build pipeline, we don't have opinions about your tooling.

 How to try it